 Watch this video to learn more about what a cataract is:

-Eye specialists (ophthalmologists) can often identify the issue long before patients experience symptoms themselves.
-For this reason, regular eye tests are important, especially in people aged 40 and over.
+Ophthalmologists can often identify the issue long before you experience symptoms.
+For this reason, we recommend regular eye tests, especially for people aged 40 and over.

 - Halo effects around lights